jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 ### Static tactical puzzles

 I call these tactical exercises “static” because they are from a fixed set of exercises that aren’t updated.
 I’ll go through all the tactical exercises in CT Art 4.0 to the point where I memorized the patterns and solutions.
-Michael De La Maza originally suggested this part of my plan in his book “Rapid Chess Improvement.”&nbsp;
+Michael De La Maza originally suggested this part of my plan in his book “Rapid Chess Improvement.”

 I liked his rationale for this training regime: he’d develop an eye for seeing tactical weaknesses on the board.
 There are 2058 different puzzles.
 I doubt I’ll memorize them all.
 Rather, I hypothesize that I’ll develop a feel and vision for common tactical ideas and their various positional setups.